 Departures between major towns are frequent, but reduce substantially at weekends.
 In more remote areas there may be no weekend buses at all.
 Schedules change during the summer holidays, when it can be much harder to move around isolated regions.

 Prices refer to express services where available.
-There are some online advance-purchase offers, and return tickets are 10% cheaper than two one-way fares, provided the trip is at least 60km each way.
+Purchasing online can dramatically reduce fares, and not just with online advance-purchase offers.
+Return tickets are 10% cheaper than two one-way fares, provided the trip is at least 60km each way.

 Car & Motorcycle